 - Application security (that offers similar capabilities to an application firewall)

-Learn more about how your company can simplify PCI-DSS compliance by visiting our website.
+To learn more about how your company can simplify PCI-DSS compliance, contact us.

-About the Author: Dr. Darren Brooks is the Head of Global Compliance at ColorTokens
+About the Author: Dr. Darren Brooks is the former Head of Global Compliance at ColorTokens.